rjojjr/openmediavault-gpuutils/README.md

 # openmediavault-gpuutils

-This project is based on, and inspired by [routmoute's openmediavault-nvidiastats](https://github.com/routmoute/openmediavault-nvidiastats).
+This project is based on and inspired by [routmoute's openmediavault-nvidiastats](https://github.com/routmoute/openmediavault-nvidiastats).

-This plugin adds OpenMediaVault dashboard widgets and management tools for AMD and Nvidia GPU devices.
+This OpenMediaVault plugin adds dashboard widgets and management tools for AMD and Nvidia GPU devices.

 ## Build